Not Like Us, Hunty: Measuring Perceptions and Behavioral Effects of Minoritized Anthropomorphic Cues in LLMs: Discussion

 \paragraph{\textbf{Expectation of Standard English}}

-Our major takeaway was that AAE speakers overall relied on and preferred the SAE agent over the AAE agent.
-This is noteworthy as it shows personalization and anthropomorphic design of agents in this scenario can hinder not only user perception of an LLM, but also directly negatively affect the way they use it.
-These findings are further reinforced by our qualitative feedback, with AAE users describing the AAE agent's responses as unnatural, abnormal, and disrespectful.
+Our major takeaway was that AAE speakers overall relied on and preferred the SAELM over the AAELM.
+This is noteworthy as it shows personalization and anthropomorphic design of agents in this scenario can hinder not only user perception of a LLM, but also directly negatively affect the way they use it.
+These findings are further reinforced by our qualitative feedback, with AAE users describing the AAELM's responses as unnatural, abnormal, and disrespectful.
 Additionally, existing research highlights that over-anthropomorphized agents are often perceived as uncanny or even mocking \cite{gadiraju2023disability, dhingra2023queer, cheng2023marked}.
 A possible explanation for AAE speaker greater reliance and preference for LLMs without anthropomorphic cues is the perception that mimicking AAE encroaches upon Black cultural spaces \cite{grieser2022black}.
 This idea is deeply tied to identity, where the use of a sociolect is often linked to the ability to self-identify with the associated cultural or social group \cite{pittsSocialMarkersLanguage}.
-Since an LLM is not a person, it cannot meet this prerequisite.
+Since a LLM is not a person, it cannot meet this prerequisite.
 The issue, therefore, is not that the LLM appears "too human," but that it is perceived as overstepping societal boundaries and appropriating a linguistic identity it cannot authentically claim.
 We suggest integrating user-centered feedback to allow for real-time refinements in sociolect representation, ensuring alignment with user expectations and minimizing the risk of perceived inauthenticity or offensiveness.

 Similarly, users appear accustomed to the dominant SAE language and behaviors embedded in digital technologies, shaping their preconceived expectations of LLMs.
 SAE as the "standard" not only reflects a specific linguistic region but also aligns with the demographic default of cisgender, straight, white males \cite{amos2019racism, harris2022aae, ostrow2025llms}.
 This aligns with research showing how the "masculine default" is often associated with official and correct speech \cite{woodruff2018qualitative}.
 Parallel studies on trust evaluation further reveal how user perceptions of trust in LLMs are influenced by scenarios involving epistemic markers of uncertainty and informal language, highlighting how extensive interactions shape these evaluations \cite{kim2024uncertainty}.
 Our work underscores the importance of critically examining how dominant language ideologies and subordination are embedded within LLM design choices \cite{deroockBecomeObjectObjects2024, davila2016inevitability, smith2024standard}.
 Recognizing these dynamics can help address disparities in language representation and reduce the subordination of non-standard sociolects.